Lumen142/PaperBuilder/README.md

 The purpose of this software is to quickly set up your Minecraft servers with the “Paper” server software.

 The software is completely open source.
-Its rights are protected by the MIT license.
+Its rights are protected under the Apache-2.0 license.

 ## Usage